d-Laurente/ArludoCodeChallenge/README.md

 For the frontend, you will need the following modules if you don't have them:
 - npm (to install yarn)
-- yarn (npm install --global yarn)
+- yarn (can be installed with "npm install --global yarn")

 First you need to clone the directory in your workspace.